 From IBM Watson replacing attorneys at New York law firms to diagnosing diseases, STEM has evolved as the key area where new jobs have emerged and will continue to do so at a faster rate.

-- STEM workers are also less likely to experience joblessness than their non-STEM counterparts.
+- STEM workers command much higher wages and are also less likely to experience joblessness than their non-STEM counterparts.

 What we are going to witness is a change in the skill set requirement.
 That means if we continue to rely on conventional education system, as many as two-thirds of children entering primary school today will not have the required skills to get a job, by the time they leave education.